-Faculty, staff and students have access to a 5 GB network storage drive, called the 'H drive', which can only be accessed by their account, and LTS server administrators.
+Faculty, staff and students have access to a 5 GB network storage drive, called the 'H drive' (for home directory).
 How you access the H drive on your computer depends on your computer's configuration and your location (on or off campus), but here are a few easy ways to find the H drive:

 - All public site computers and most staff and faculty desktops automatically connect to your H-drive when you log into them.